Together Against Hate: a DIVERSEcity project

 As an organization that opened its doors in Surrey, BC, 46 years ago in response to rising racism in the community back then, DIVERSEcity continues to explore new ways to bring people together to diminish the racism that persists — and grows — in our daily lives, public systems and society.

 One of our strategic priorities as an organization is to strengthen community connection, especially by creating spaces for dialogue where every voice can be heard.
-Our new Together Against Hate project, funded by a grant from United Way British Columbia, offers these spaces — both in person and online — for information sharing and advocacy against racism and hate.
+Our new Together Against Hate project, funded by a grant from United Way British Columbia, offers these spaces — both in person and online — for information sharing and advocacy against racism and hate, including through various infographics and resources shared below.

 Together Against Hate Workshops